Diffusion Language Models (dLLMs)

 Fine-Tuning

-See the DiffusionGemma Fine-Tuning Guide for the block-diffusion training objective (uniform-random token corruption, no [MASK]), self-conditioning, and the supported feature set (SFT, LoRA, Expert Parallelism, activation checkpointing).
+The dLLM Fine-Tuning Guide provides the complete recipe walkthrough for all four families.
+The DiffusionGemma Fine-Tuning Guide describes the block-diffusion training objective (uniform random token corruption without [MASK]), self-conditioning, and the supported feature set (SFT, LoRA, expert parallelism, and activation checkpointing).